Language selection

 Notice to stakeholders

-A reminder to all federal contracting authorities to update Office of the Procurement Ombud's (OPO) standard clauses in their contracts, solicitation documents and regret letters, reflecting the new covered procurement dollar thresholds in the Canadian Free Trade Agreement, in effect since January 2024.
+A reminder to all federal contracting authorities to update their Office of the Procurement Ombud's (OPO) standard clauses in solicitation documents, regret letters and federal contracts.
+The updated clauses reflect the new covered procurement dollar thresholds in the Canadian Free Trade Agreement, in effect for the period January 1, 2026, to December 31, 2027 and include additional alternative dispute resolution services offered by OPO.

 Look for the Office of the Procurement Ombud’s clauses in federal government procurement documents

-The Office of the Procurement Ombud (OPO) has requested that federal departments and agencies include three (3) clauses in their procurement documents so that Canadian businesses and federal organizations are aware of how OPO can investigate and help resolve federal contract disputes.
+The Office of the Procurement Ombud (OPO) has requested that federal departments and agencies include three (3) clauses in their procurement documents so that Canadian businesses and federal organizations are aware of how OPO can help resolve federal procurement issues.

 Where to find the Office of the Procurement Ombud’s clauses